 How Much Should Retirees Stake in TIPS?

-Adding inflation protection to your portfolio, sensibly.
+Add inflation protection to your portfolio, sensibly.

-And while inflation currently appears to be under control, retirees are also rightfully worried about the potential for rising inflation to gobble up their portfolios' future purchasing power.
+And while inflation currently appears to be in line with historical norms, retirees are also rightfully worried about the potential for rising inflation to gobble up their portfolios' future purchasing power.
 I usually recommend inflation-linked securities like Treasury Inflation-Protected Securities as the most direct way to hedge against inflation.
 But even investors who are convinced that TIPS are a good place to be long term still have questions about implementation.
 How much of a retiree's fixed-income portfolio should go toward TIPS or other inflation-linked bonds?
 And what about timing?
 If you buy TIPS at an inflated level (pardon the pun) and the bonds' prices sink shortly thereafter, do you erode any long-term benefit you hoped to gain from them?

 Christine Benz does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.